-Many of us have banished chlorine bleach from our homes, as it can irritate the skin, eyes, and lungs; poison fish and insects; and release carcinogenic dioxins during production.
-Fortunately, there are still plenty of other ways keep white linens, socks, and other fabrics sparkling, and you probably already have the ingredients around your house.
+Many of us have banished chlorine bleach from our homes, as it can irritate the skin, eyes, and lungs, poison fish and insects, and release carcinogenic dioxins during production.
+Fortunately, there are still plenty of ways keep white linens, socks, and other fabrics sparkling, and you probably already have the necessary ingredients around the house.

 What You Need

 - Hydrogen peroxide (3%)

 • Baking soda.
 Baking soda whitens, freshens, and softens fabrics.
 Add 1/2 cup of baking soda along with your regular laundry detergent.
 For spot stains, make a paste of baking soda and water and apply directly to the fabric.

 • Hydrogen peroxide (3%).
 Hydrogen peroxide is a non-chlorine bleach.
 Add 1/2 cup of hydrogen peroxide along with your regular laundry detergent.

 • Dishwasher detergent.
 We wouldn't suggest buying dishwasher detergent solely for laundry, but if you already have it on hand, you can use it to whiten fabrics.
 (To be eco-friendly, be sure to choose chlorine- and phosphate-free detergent.)
 Add 1/4 cup of dishwasher detergent along with your regular laundry detergent.

 Distilled white vinegar.
 Vinegar whitens, freshens, and softens fabrics.
 Add 1/2 to 1 cup of distilled white vinegar along with your regular laundry detergent.
 Don't worry about the vinegar scent- it will dissipate after drying.
 Vinegar may also be sprayed on spot stains and collar and underarm stains.

 Lemon juice.
 Lemon juice brightens and freshens fabrics.
 Add 1/4 to 1/2 cup of lemon juice along with your regular laundry detergent.